Feature request #5221

 Using QGIS 1.7.4 (411aff6) under Win7 64bit.

-Updated by Andre Joost 9 months ago
+Updated by Andre Joost about 4 years ago

 With Quantum GIS Lisboa, a .prj file will be written by using fTools 'Define current projection' command, but no .qpj file.
 This should work in most cases, because QGIS writes all essential information in the prj file, like TOWGS84 and EPSG code.
 So I think this ticket can be closed.